dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

     -emit-library -o libswiftapi.dylib
 ```

-This command compiles the swift file, `swift_api.swift`,
+This command compiles the Swift file, `swift_api.swift`,
 and generates a wrapper header, `swift_api.h`.
-It also generates the dylib we're going to load later,
+It also generates the dylib you're going to load later,
 `libswiftapi.dylib`.

-You can verify that the header generated correctly
+You can verify that the header generated correctly by opening it,
-by opening it, and checking that the interfaces are what you expect.
+and checking that the interfaces are what you expect.
 Towards the bottom of the file,
 you should see something like the following: